South American Championship of Champions: Participants

+The aim of the organizers was to invite the reigning champion club of the most important competition of each South American country.
+The tournament aimed at featuring only one club, the reigning champion one, from each country, a model that would be followed in the early editions of "champions cup" tournaments such as the European Cup and the Copa Libertadores.
+The 1948 tournament featured 7 clubs/countries, the same number of Copa Libertadores inaugural edition.

-The aim of the organizers was to invite the champion of the most important competition of each South American country.
-Most notable in the competition were the host Colo-Colo, the Di Stéfano-inspired River Plate (La Máquina), the Atilio García-inspired Nacional, and Vasco da Gama, the respective representatives of Chile, Argentina, Uruguay and Brazil, four countries whose clubs would go on to become the dominant powers of South American football, aggregately winning all Copa Libertadores from 1960 to 1978 and over 90% of the Copa Libertadores from 1960 to the present day.
+Most notable in the 1948 competition were the host Colo-Colo, the Di Stéfano-inspired River Plate (La Máquina), the Atilio García-inspired Nacional, and Vasco da Gama, the respective representatives of Chile, Argentina, Uruguay and Brazil, four countries whose clubs would go on to become the dominant powers of South American football, aggregately winning all Copa Libertadores from 1960 to 1978 and over 90% of the Copa Libertadores from 1960 to the present day.